Market report

 The cityscape is an active organism with an ever-changing skyline.
 You see the well-known scenery just by stepping out of your home: cranes along the skies, scaffolding clinging to buildings and construction equipment as a soundtrack to our urban spaces.
 Constant transformations of our surroundings aren’t a cosmetic whim, but a clear indication that our needs and priorities change, and with them – our ways of life.

-While 2023 has seen robust and somewhat unexpected growth, 2024 is expected to shift gears and head into a slight decrease in building volumes across a majority of European countries.
-So let’s go over upcoming industry trends and underlying factors that influence these dynamics.
+While 2023 experienced robust and somewhat unexpected growth, 2024 is anticipated to shift gears with a slight decrease in building volumes across many European countries.
+However, as we look ahead to 2025, the industry is poised for renewed growth, driven by evolving trends and increased investment in innovation and sustainability.
+Let’s explore the upcoming industry trends and the key factors influencing these dynamics.

 Prognosis and State